 I never really enjoyed non-objective art so I just assumed that I wouldn’t make it as a fine artist.
 In a way, my timing was perfect.
 By the time I had the confidence and the savings to leave advertising, the art world had changed and representational art was coming around in popularity and acceptance.

-I was also more mature as I started to re-train as a fine artist, and I knew how to manage.
-Advertising did teach me so much about business and marketing and I will always be grateful for that knowledge.
+I was also more mature as I started to re-train as a fine artist, and I knew how to manage myself.
+Advertising taught me so much about business and marketing and I will always be grateful for that knowledge.
 I use much of what I learned in those days in my business life today.

 As to the type of training I would choose today, I believe that I would still choose to go to an atelier if I could.
-I studied for several years at the League after I left advertising.
-I went full time and then followed that up with another year of part time while I worked free-lance as an art director.
+I studied for several years at the Art Students League after I left advertising.
+I went full time and then followed that up with another year of part-time while I worked free-lance as an art director.
 That extra money, I knew, would be needed to launch a career.

 I think that there is great value in a very concentrated, focused workshop with someone who has solid teaching experience.
 And I like the idea of going away for some workshops.
 You are not tempted to just run and pick up the dry cleaning and no one expects you to make dinner.